howkymike/private-blockchain/README.md

 Proof of work blockchain using Socket networking.

 ### Warning
-It does not provide any validation and it is definitelly not for the production.
+It does not provide any validation and it is definitely not for the production.
 Academic use only.